jmervine/imagend/README.md

 ##### TODO

+- **Currently all refrerences to `jmervine/herokudev-` are hard coded, which makes this completely useless for anything but that.**
 - Because the current alpha sorting won't always be good enough, add the concept of dependencies.
 The basic idea is to have an array that holds order and another for storing images that have been built.
 Then I